wkumari/draft-wkumari-dnsop-alt-tld/README.md

    what names exist, and who is trying to reach them.

-   For projects that are very latency sensitive, or that desire to provide confidentiality, we recommend rooting the alternate namespace under the .ALT TLD.
+   For projects that are very latency sensitive, or that desire to provide confidentiality, we recommend anchoring the alternate namespace under the .ALT TLD.

+Kumari & Sullivan       Expires September 4, 2015               [Page 6]

+Internet-Draft               Reserve ALT TLD                  March 2015

 5. IANA Considerations

    The IANA is requested to add the ALT string to the "Special-Use Domain Name" registry ([RFC6761], and reference this document.
-In

-Kumari & Sullivan        Expires August 27, 2015                [Page 6]

-Internet-Draft               Reserve ALT TLD               February 2015

-   addition, the "Locally Served DNS Zones" ([RFC6303]) registry should be updated to reference this document.
+In addition, the "Locally Served DNS Zones" ([RFC6303]) registry should be updated to reference this document.